Disclosure: Our content does not constitute financial advice. Speak to your financial advisor. We may earn money from companies reviewed. Learn more

 - Regulatory Risk – mining and exploration companies are subject to increased regulation and taxes.

 - Cost of Production Risk – mining equipment depreciation, rising land values, labor cost increases, etc can all negatively impact a mining company’s valuation.

 - Management Risk – mismanaged or overly leveraged companies can, and do, declare bankruptcy or close shop completely.

-The value of physical gold has never hit zero and has retained value for thousands of years.
-In terms of staying power, physical gold beats “paper gold” hands down.
+The value of physical gold has never hit zero and has retained its value for thousands of years.
+In terms of resilience, physical gold beats “paper gold” hands down.

 Gold investments are a simple, safe way to diversify your retirement portfolio.
-Gold (along with other investment metals: silver, platinum and palladium) will help to protect your assets against stock market volatility and inflation.
+Gold (in addition to other investment metals like silver, platinum, and palladium) will help to protect your assets against stock market volatility and inflation.

 Not only is gold a great hedge, but gold offers plenty of growth potential.
 In fact, many investors purchase gold for its growth prospects, and many analysts predict gold to continue to see gains in the future.